jls-github/Healthy-Habits-CLI-Project/PROPSAL.md

 * I want to be able to see the weather
 * I want to know what to make for meals
 * I want to be able to set what to have for meals each day - the app should remember this
+* I want to be able to pick an exercise track
-* I want to know what exercises to do
+* I want to know what exercises to do today
 * I want to be able to see how to do those exercises
 * I want to see all of this as a checklist